Cleveland Clinic logo

 Clitoris

 Your clitoris is your most sensitive erogenous zone.
 It enables you to experience sexual pleasure.
-Understanding what kinds of touch feel good (and when) can improve your sex life.
+The external part of it is at the top of your vulva above your pee hole.
+The internal part wraps around your vagina.
+Learning what kinds of touch feel good for you can improve your sex life.

-Your clitoris is the pleasure center of your reproductive anatomy.
-Many people think of the clitoris as the tiny nub of flesh located at the top of the genitals (vulva), but this is just the part of the clitoris you can see.
-Your clitoris consists of a complex network of erectile tissue and nerves, with parts located inside and outside your body.
+The clitoris (clit) is the pleasure center of female reproductive anatomy.
+It’s a complex network of erectile tissue and nerves, with parts inside and outside your body.
+Many people think of the clitoris as the tiny nub of flesh located at the top of the genitals (vulva).
+But this is just the part you can see.

 Advertisement